dbstratta/environment/README.md

 `process.env` at that time.
 After that, if anything makes changes to `process.env`, it will not be reflected in the env object.

+### Can I have more than one env object per application?

+Yes!
+You can have as many env objects as you want!

 ## Node.js support